 If not, you probably just missed one of the steps above or didn’t save your setup.

-Keyboard Shortcuts Not Working?
+Keyboard Shortcuts STILL Not Working?

 Inversed functions keys are just one of the reasons why your shortcuts might not be working.